 The Rainbow of Hope team works hard to fulfill your orders.
 First we organize local farmers, helping them to consolidate onto a common, easy to manage tract of land in the hometown; we engage the community and build stakeholder engagement to ensure farmers' buy-in and earn their trust.
 A local farming cooperative is helpful to ensure that local farmers own the land and a share of any additional profits, as well as allowing for bulk-purchase of seed, livestock, fertilizer, and farm equipment.

 After turning the delivery requests submitted by the CSA into a production plan, local farmers prepare the fields, plant, and tend to a successful harvest, reporting progress back to the CSA shareholders at every step.
-When produce is ready for harvest it is gathered and treated for preservation until shipment (cleaned, dried, and/or frozen; absolutely no preservative added).
+When produce is ready for harvest it is gathered and processed for maximum natural preservation until shipment.
+It may be cleaned, dried, refrigerated or frozen; but absolutely no preservatives are added.
 When the time for weekly shipment arrives everything is packaged individually for the urban families and shipped off.

 At each leg of the journey, shipment status is updated so that CSA families know when to expect the delivery.